When you are leaving Philadelphia to South, sooner or later one of your next stops is Washington.

 We want to leave it here and end our impressions with these photos.
 But see and be amazed for yourself…

-For today our visit in Washington ended.
+For today our visit with all the things to see in Washington in 2 days ended.
 In the second part we have a closer look at the Lincoln Memorial, the WW II – Memorial and the legendary Washington Cherry Blossom.

 Stay tuned, no matter if you live in a White House, Black House, Grey House or Red House 🙂